LiterallyTheOne/atmega32_lab/docs/session_9.md

 We do the following steps to setup our simulation for `pwm`.

 * Put an ATmega32 on the board.(make sure to connect its reset to a fixed volatage.)
+* set the clock frequency to 8MHz (in properties).
 * Then put a servo motor from **Outputs/Motors/Servo Motor** on the board.
 * Connect the `V+` pin of the servo motor a 5V (fixed voltage).
 * Connect the `GND` pin of the servo motor to the ground.